alekdavis/PostmanUtilities/README.md

 ```

 ### `utils.test.neutral`
-This function is intended for a rare case when you need to implement multiple tests for the same request.
+The `utils.test.neutral` function is intended for a rare case when you need to implement multiple tests for the same request.
 It is similar to the `utils.test.positive` and `utils.test.negative` functions, except it does not perform any default validation and totally relies on the custom test code specified by the caller in the `process` parameter.
 Also, because multiple tests are associated with the request, it is recommended to give each of them a unique name (for example, you can append an incremented index to the default test name as illustrated in the example below).
 Generally, you should avoid using this function.

 #### Prototype
 ```JavaScript